Q&A with Dr. Esselstyn

 Do not juice.
 Fructose separated from fiber is too rapidly absorbed and injurious.
 You lose the benefits of fiber best obtained eating the fruit.
 Chew your food.

 Drinking fruit juice is like pouring the sugar bowl down your throat.
 It is fine to eat the whole fruit.
 Do not drink the juice.

 Smoothies - How about smoothies?
 I love them!

 Avoid smoothies.
 The fiber is so finely pureed and rapidly swallowed without the benefits of mixing with helpful bacteria in the mouth.
 The sugar is separated from the fiber of the fruit, bypasses salivary digestion and results in a surge of glucose.
-The accompanying fructose contributes to inflammation, hypertension and endothelial injury.
+The fructose enhances inflammation, hypertension and endothelial injury.
+Chew your food.